1300 088 065

 Victoria (VIC)

-In Victoria, the First Home Buyer Duty Exemption or Concession provides relief for homes valued at $600,000 or less, with a full exemption on stamp duty.
-This can remove a major barrier for young buyers trying to enter the market, particularly in Melbourne’s outer suburbs or regional areas.
+Victoria’s First Home Buyer Duty Exemption or Concession offers relief for homes valued at $600,000 or less, providing a full exemption from stamp duty.

 Queensland (QLD)

-Queensland offers one of the more generous thresholds for first-home buyers.
-If you’re buying a home worth up to $700,000, you may be eligible for a full stamp duty exemption under the First Home Concession.
+• Homes up to $700,000 may qualify for a full stamp duty exemption under the First Home Concession.

 Western Australia (WA)